Housing Agreement 2012-13Version 1.13

 to report criminal activity or other emergencies.
 We will support your vigilance and will, where appropriate, prosecute acts of vandalism, trespassing, and theft.

 S2.
-ACCESS TO RESIDENTIAL AREAS (return to index)
+ACCESS TO CAMPUS LIVING (return to index)

 The Residence College (TLH, MRC & WRC) main entrances are governed by magnetic-stripe card access locks.
 These doors are locked at 11:00pm each night.
 Your student ID is encoded to allow you to access the building, common areas and your suite.
 You will also have a key to your room.
 Mere possession of an access card does not necessarily confirm right of entry.
 Therefore, please do not assist someone who appears to be having difficulty gaining entry.
 Please do not let someone whose access privileges have been revoked, or guests of others, enter the property using your code.
 You may come and go as you please, but please note information regarding visitors.